What Are The Differences Between B2B and B2C?

 B2C: Establish transactional relationships

-Ever heard the phrase “time is money”?
+Have you ever heard the saying "time is money"?

 2. Branding